 - 2.1 We would urge any firm contemplating a Part VII Transfer, and their advisors, to first contact both ourselves and the PRA as early as possible.
 While both regulators try to keep each other informed of developments, firms should not assume that, because they have spoken to us, the PRA will automatically be aware of the conversation or vice versa.
 Simply copying the initial email to the PRA to ourselves, or vice versa, will ensure that both regulators are aware of the proposed transfer and can allocate resources as early as possible. - 2.2 We welcome the opportunity for early meetings with potential Applicants.
-If there are unusual or complex elements of the proposed transaction, it is often ideal to hold an initial meeting with both regulators present.
+If there are unusual or complex elements of the proposed transaction, it is usually ideal to hold an initial meeting with both regulators present.
 If the firm has a dedicated supervisor, it is likely that the supervisory team will coordinate these meetings.
 In other cases, the Part VII team will lead.
 However, firms should expect the Part VII Team to have overall responsibility for the FCA's engagement with the firm(s) during the Part VII process. - 2.3 We expect to see a reasonably detailed proposed timetable for the Transfer at as early a stage as possible.
 We will then review the timetable and give comments.
 It is important that the timetable allows adequate time for each step.
-If we have any concerns about this we will suggest changes. - 2.4 Once the timetable has been agreed by the FCA and the PRA, it is important that Applicants highlight any subsequent changes with the regulators as soon as possible so that we can plan resource requirements.
-We will normally confirm our agreement with the revised timetable or explain why we disagree with it. - 2.5 As part of this early engagement with the regulators, it would be helpful if firms could include a broad description of the business to be transferred, including classes of business, numbers of Policyholders,5 numbers of open claims, etc. Early indications of unusual or complex elements of the proposed transaction and any identified risks are also helpful at this stage. - 2.6 Firms should not deviate from the agreed timetable without notifying the regulators beforehand and documents must be submitted on time and in as near-final form as possible.
+If we have any concerns about this we will suggest changes. - 2.4 Once the timetable has been reviewed by the FCA and the PRA, Applicants should highlight any subsequent changes to the regulators as soon as possible so that we can plan resource requirements.
+We will normally confirm our agreement with the revised timetable or explain why we disagree with it. - 2.5 As part of this early engagement with the regulators, it would be helpful if firms could include a broad description of the business to be transferred.
+This should include classes of business, numbers of Policyholders5, numbers of open claims, etc. It is also helpful if firms highlight any early indications of unusual or complex elements of the proposed transaction and any identified risks at this stage. - 2.6 Firms should not deviate from the agreed timetable without notifying the regulators beforehand.
+They must submit documents on time and in as near-final form as possible.
 Firms should note that we may require a minimum of six to eight weeks to review documents.
-Late submission could result in a request to delay planned hearings. - 2.7 Regulatory fees should be paid to the FCA (we collect these on behalf of both regulators) at the start of the formal process, normally at the same time as the firm submits their proposals for the nomination of the IE.
+So late submission could result in a request to delay planned hearings. - 2.7 Regulatory fees should be paid to the FCA (we collect these on behalf of both regulators) at the start of the formal process.
+This will normally be at the same time as the firm submits their proposals for the nomination of the IE.